katshun0307/stock_prediction/README.md

 ```

-## valiate neural network
+## validate neural network

 Validation of the network can be done in `validation_nyse_stocks.py`.

-It will output a graph of the actual stock prices and the predicted stoc prices.
+It will output a graph of the actual stock prices and the predicted stock prices.

 ## Other things

-+ Curerently, the network easly gets overtrained if you train it until the `early-stopping` module stops the training process.
++ Currently, the network easily gets overtrained if you train it until the `early-stopping` module stops the training process.

 + Other files not mentioned in this readme are weights of previous trainings, and has directly nothing to do with the network.